We are quickly approaching New Yearís Eve, a dangerous time on the nationís roadways when it comes to drinking and driving.

 Holiday Season Drinking and Driving Facts

-Newly released holiday drinking and driving stats from the National Highway Traffic Safety Administration are alarming:
+Newly released holiday drinking and driving stats from the National Highway Traffic Safety Administration

 - During December of 2016, 781 people died in drunk driving crashes.

 - December of 2016, younger drivers aged 18-34 were involved in the majority of fatal drunk driving crashes.